 Having too much debt can curtail your ability to meet your expenses, especially if they incur hefty interest rates.

 The interest on unsecured loans can grow quickly if you do not repay the outstanding in full, making it even harder to keep a lid on what you owe.
 So it’s important that you work to clear your most expensive debt as quickly as you can.
 Review your budget regularly

 Whether it’s childcare, education or medical expenses, you will incur a lot more expenses compared to those who aren’t in the sandwich generation.
 For instance, hiring a maid to help look after your kids or parents can set you back as much as $1,000 a month.

 So it’s essential that you regularly review your spending habits and look for ways to cut back where possible.
 Going online to compare prices of regular purchases such as diapers or infant formula is one easy way to find bargains.
 Another way to trim expenses is to reduce discretionary expenses such as eating out, subscribing to premium channels on cable TV, or sending your kids for enrichment classes.

 Keeping your budget lean will leave you more funds to meet longer-term or unexpected expenses.Share the responsibility with your siblings

 You don’t have to shoulder the burden of taking care of your parents all on your own.
 If you have siblings, work out an arrangement with them on how they can help to pay for certain expenses related to your parents.
 This will provide some welcome relief to your financial situation.

 The responsibilities that come with caring for both children and elderly parents can take a toll on your finances.
-By following the tips above, however, you can avoid financial disaster and ensure that you are not only able to meet your daily expenses, but also have sufficient savings for your own retirement.Information accurate as at 1/6/2020.
+By following the tips above, however, you can avoid financial disaster and ensure that you are not only able to meet your daily expenses, but also have sufficient savings for your own retirement.Information updated as at 18/3/2021.